Retribution Paladin DPS Spec, Builds, and Talents — Dragonflight 10.2

 Has a chance to proc extra AoE damage when you deal Radiant damage. |

 The choices in the final section are largely based on whether the focus is on single-target or AoE damage.
-For all builds, Aegis of Protection and all
+For all builds, Shield of Vengeance and

 Execution Sentence is picked, along with